awcarlsson/marius-api-doc/api.rst

 Class: LossFunction
 *************

 Calculates loss for generated embeddings.
+Currently only supports link prediction losses.
+Node classification is hard-coded to use torch.cross_entropy.

 Functions
 --------------------------